dotnet/AspNetDocs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/implementing-basic-crud-functionality-with-the-entity-framework-in-asp-net-mvc-application.md

     The value "OverPost" would then be successfully added to the `Secret` property of the inserted row, although you never intended that the web page be able to set that property.

-    It's best to use the `Include` parameter with the `Bind` attribute to *allowlist* fields.
-It's also possible to use the `Exclude` parameter to *blocklist* fields you want to exclude.
+    It's best to use the `Include` parameter with the `Bind` attribute to explicitly list fields.
+It's also possible to use the `Exclude` parameter to block fields you want to exclude.
 The reason `Include` is more secure is that when you add a new property to the entity, the new field is not automatically protected by an `Exclude` list.

     You can prevent overposting in edit scenarios is by reading the entity from the database first and then calling `TryUpdateModel`, passing in an explicit allowed properties list.
 That is the method used in these tutorials.